Ryan Phillips: BC Lions

 Following a free agent camp in Portland, Oregon, Phillips joined the BC Lions for the 2005 season.
 He started all 18 games during his rookie season where he recorded 56 tackles, good for third on the team, as well as three interceptions.

 In 2006, Phillips moved from his defensive halfback position to the defense's nickel back for all 18 regular season games.
 Phillips recorded 23 defensive tackles, five special teams tackles, two interceptions (one for a 23-yard touchdown), two fumble recoveries and 3 pass knockdowns.
-Phillips added the Lions sole interception in the Western Division Championship game against the Saskatchewan Roughriders, and chipped in three tackles in the Lion's 2006 Grey Cup victory over the Montreal Alouettes.
+Phillips added the Lions sole interception in the Western Division Championship game against the Saskatchewan Roughriders and chipped in three tackles in the Lions' 2006 Grey Cup victory over the Montreal Alouettes.

-In 2007, Phillips led the CFL with 12 interceptions, tying a team record held by former Lions defensive back, Larry Crawford, in the process.
+In 2007, Phillips led the CFL with 12 interceptions, tying a team record held by former Lions' defensive back, Larry Crawford, in the process.
 He also set a franchise record for most interception return yards in a season with 299 yards.
 The previous record had been 188.
 He also recorded the most tackles in his career with 65 made that year.
-At the conclusion of the season, Phillips was named a CFL All-Star for the first time in his career.
+After the season, Phillips was named a CFL All-Star for the first time in his career.

 2008 was a stark contrast to the previous year as Phillips recorded only one interception in 18 games.
 The following year, he bounced back with four interceptions while recording the first fumble-return touchdown of his career, in addition to his third career interception return touchdown.
 In 2010 he recorded his highest sack tally to date with four for the year, to accompany another five interceptions with 49 tackles.
 Subsequently, he earned his second CFL All-Star selection that year.

 Phillips was part of the 2011 BC Lions team that began the year with five consecutive losses and finished to win the 99th Grey Cup in Vancouver, which had never been done before in CFL history.
 During the season, he recorded 46 defensive tackles with four interceptions and one interception return touchdown.
 He had two tackles in the Western Final that year and one in the Grey Cup game itself as he won his second Grey Cup championship.